ajkhoury/Errata1337/README.md

 [https://revers.engineering/patchguard-detection-of-hypervisor-based-instrospection-p2/](https://revers.engineering/patchguard-detection-of-hypervisor-based-instrospection-p2/)

 NOTE: This *is* Patchguard compatible.
 However this is not VBS/Hypergaurd compatible.
+To force disable VBS, set the following DWORD key to 0:

+`HKEY_LOCAL_MACHINE\System\CurrentControlSet\Control\DeviceGuard:EnableVirtualizationBasedSecurity`

 ## License